 Applications are due in late March for the following Summer, Fall and Winter semesters.
 Students may indicate a maximum of three choices for their host organization.
 Final decisions are made by the host organization.

-The application deadline for the legal clinic course round 3 is Tuesday, 3 August 2021 at 12PM to mlcc.law [at] mcgill.ca.
-If you have any questions or concerns, email mlcc.law [at] mcgill.ca. (please note that as of August 1, 2021 any and all communication must also be sent through SAO.LAW [at] MCGILL.CA.)
+The application deadline for the legal clinic course round 1 is Friday, March 31st 2023 at 5PM to mlcc.law [at] mcgill.ca.
+If you have any questions or concerns, email mlcc.law [at] mcgill.ca. (please note that Interview period will be from Monday, April 3rd – Thursday, April 12th 2023).

 Students are encouraged to apply for support from the Davies Ward Phillips & Vineberg Fund for Community Engagement.
 The award has a need-based component.
 To be considered for funding during your legal clinic placement, please complete an In-Course Financial Aid Application on Minerva.
 Application information is emailed each spring.